MY CYCLE: Dancer & Choreographer Vanessa Marian

 Do you remember your first period?🩸

-My mum's a science teacher, and I was across the concept, so I was fairly unbothered by it.
+My mum's a science teacher, and I came across the concept, so I was fairly unbothered by it.
 I'd heard horror stories of other girls freaking out over the experience, and I think, for me, there was an immature, egoic sense of 'I'm grown-up and not like the others' that fed into my nonchalance.
-Mum was cooking curry at an Aunty's house for a big event, and I remember calling her to break the news casually.
+Mum was cooking curry at an Aunt's house for a big event, and I remember casually calling her to break the news.
 I enjoyed playing the role.
-"Hey mum?
-Yeah, I got my period, just thought you should know.
+"Hey, mum?
+Yeah, I got my period, I just thought you should know.
 No pain.
-Yeah I'm fine, just grown-up things you know how it is.
+Yeah, I'm fine, just grown-up things, you know how it is.

 On periods and movement…

-Apparently you're not meant to go upside down on your cycle so, without doing any of my own research, I just take that advice and keep my body rolls vertical.
-Aside from that, if I've taken a pain killer, I'm generally business as usual.
+Apparently, you're not meant to go upside down on your cycle, so, without doing any of my own research, I take that advice and keep my body rolls vertical.
+Aside from that, if I've taken a painkiller, I'm generally business as usual.

 On periods and beauty routines…

 If I'm being perfectly honest, I have faaaantastic skin.
-It's purely a genetics thing.
+It's purely a genetic thing.
 Three go-to beauty products: Moisturiser, tweezer and lip balm.

 On periods and relationships...

-Look, I'm quite the naturally indulgent person already so I just keep it up during my cycle.
-I dance almost every single day, I eat a little chocolate almost every single day, I drink tea, listen to music, I read, I catch up on the latest goss of some pop star whose music I've never even listened to and I comfort myself re: the state of the world with memes that degrade politicians.
+Look, I'm quite the naturally indulgent person already, so I just keep it up during my cycle.
+I dance almost every single day, eat a little chocolate almost every single day, drink tea, listen to music, read, catch up on the latest gossip of some pop star whose music I've never even listened to, and comfort myself about the state of the world with memes that degrade politicians.
 Life's fab on all 28 days of my cycle.

 Photo by Gadir Rajab, Jess Cochrane